QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization: Tools for QUBO

 \subsection{File Formats}

-As discussed before, Quantum Operations Research has many agents, including hardware manufacturers, software solution providers, and mathematical optimization experts.
+As discussed above, Quantum Operations Research has many agents, including hardware manufacturers, software solution providers, and mathematical optimization experts.
 An ecosystem as diverse and dynamic as this also has the drawback of having many different file formats and interfaces for specifying and running QUBO models.
-To address this issue, \texttt{QUBOTools.jl} provides an extensible I/O library with built-in \textit{codecs}, making it a file converter compatible with the most used formats.
+To address this issue, \texttt{QUBOTools.jl} provides an extensible I/O library with built-in \textit{codecs}, making it a file converter compatible with the most widely used formats.

-The \textit{bqpjson} variant, for instance, is a platform-agnostic JSON specification developed by LANL-ANSI to embrace additional aspects of the problem, including related solutions and metadata from the target hardware~\cite{bqjson:2020}.
-Another example, the \textit{QUBO} format, is defined according to D-Wave's applications for quantum and simulated annealing but is also configurable to establish communication with MQLib.
+The \textit{bqpjson} variant, for instance, is a platform-agnostic \texttt{JSON} specification developed by Los Alamos National Laboratory's Advanced Network Science Initiative to incorporate additional aspects of the problem, including related solutions and metadata from the target hardware~\cite{bqjson:2020}.
+Another example, the \textit{QUBO} format, is defined according to D-Wave's applications for quantum and simulated annealing, but is also configurable to establish communication with MQLib.
 The \textit{Qubist} type, also standardized by D-Wave, is one of the simplest file standards available, with no support for metadata entries or any other sophisticated feature.

-Yet, once able to consistently interpret \textit{Qubist} and a few other file formats, it is possible to gain instant access to many problem databases produced by a wide range of groups~\cite{hen:2019,kowalsky:2022}.
+However, once able to consistently interpret \textit{Qubist} and a few other file formats, it is possible to gain instant access to many problem databases produced by a wide range of groups~\cite{hen:2019,kowalsky:2022}.
 Conversely, being capable of writing in several QUBO dialects allows one to leverage the most prominent solvers available when building new applications.
-By operating in both ways, \texttt{QUBOTools.jl} establishes the technical foundation for performing intricate tasks such as benchmarking heterogeneous hardware and formulation analysis.
+By operating in both ways, \texttt{QUBOTools.jl} establishes the technical foundation for performing intricate tasks such as benchmarking heterogeneous hardware and formulation analysis. { The forementioned file formats are documented with examples in \texttt{QUBOTools.jl} documentation~\footnote{\texttt{QUBOTools.jl} documentation for file formats: \href{https://juliaqubo.github.io/QUBOTools.jl/dev/manual/5-formats/}{juliaqubo.github.io/QUBOTools.jl/dev/manual/5-formats/}}}